Gyrotropic Magnetic Effect in Black Phosphorus Irradiated with Bicircular Light

-The GME represents a basic property of Bloch electrons in a system with $P$-symmetry breaking, but both the theoretical and experimental investigations into this effect are relatively slow.
-To date, only a few WSMs have been theoretically predicted to exhibit the GME~\cite{PhysRevB.92.161110,PhysRevB.97.035158,sin10.1142}, with no experimental observations reported.
-The obstacle to measurements of GME possibly attributes to the fact that $P$-symmetry broken WSMs verified so far typically possess the time-reversal ($T$) symmetry.
-The combination of $T$-symmetry and additional crystalline symmetries (e.g., mirror symmetry) forces that the energy difference between Weyl nodes of opposite chirality are zero, naturally vanishing the gyrotropic current in these $T$-invariant WSMs.
-Previously, the predicted WSM SrSi$_2$ with $T$-symmetry but lacking mirror symmetry was proposed as a potential candidate for observing the GME~\cite{PhysRevLett.116.077201}.
-However, the SrSi$_2$ compound possesses more than 60 Weyl nodes characterized by both linear and quadratic dispersions near the Fermi level~\cite{pnas.1514581113}, thus posing significant challenges for its experimental observation.
-To avoid such mishaps and ensure observing a visible gyrotropic current, it is highly desirable to design an ideal WSM state that only possesses a small number of Weyl nodes or especially one pair (a minimum number) of Weyl nodes near the Fermi level, with these Weyl nodes of opposite chirality exhibiting the sizable energy differences.
+A less explored but fundamentally distinct response is the gyrotropic magnetic effect (GME), which can occur in inversion ($\mathcal{P}$) symmetry broken WSMs under a dynamic magnetic field.
+Unlike the CME, the GME originates from the orbital magnetic moment of Bloch electrons and is directly proportional to the energy separation between Weyl nodes with opposite chirality~\cite{PhysRevLett.116.077201}.
+While the GME represents a basic property of Bloch electrons in a system with $\mathcal{P}$ symmetry breaking, it remains unexplored experimentally.
+The obstacle to measurements of GME possibly attributes to the fact that $\mathcal{P}$-symmetry broken WSMs typically possess time-reversal ($\mathcal{T}$) symmetry.
+The combination of $\mathcal{T}$ symmetry and additional crystalline symmetries enforces that the energy difference between Weyl nodes with opposite chirality is zero, naturally vanishing the gyrotropic current in these $\mathcal{T}$-invariant WSMs.
+The intrinsic chiral semimetals, such as CoSi and AlPt, which host topological nodes at different energies, are natural candidates for the GME.
+However, these materials typically possess multiple pairs of Weyl nodes near the Fermi level, and the resulting superposition of their individual GME contributions can complicate the interpretation and direct detection of the effect.
+To avoid such mishaps and ensure the observation of a visible gyrotropic current, it is highly desirable to design an ideal WSM candidate that hosts a single pair of Weyl nodes with a sizable energy difference near the Fermi level.